-In the world of health and wellness, we often hear the phrase "You are what you eat."
+We have often heard the phrase "You are what you eat."
 But how often do we consider the literal implications of these words?
 The process from ingesting food to its breakdown, absorption, and eventual assimilation into our bloodstream is a fascinating journey, underscoring the importance of mindful eating!

 The Role of Stomach Bile in Digestion